SWEG-2015EC-Batch/Codify/ETS1118_15_Philipos_Hailu/2nd year/Exercise 1/Q4  Power problem/Analysis.md

 Analysis

-Input:- X and Y value
+Input:- X the base number and Y the exponent number

-Output:- Computed value of X^Y
+Output:- print the result number of X the power of Y

-Process:- Comput X^Y
+Process:- Comput  X the power of Y

 Algorithm in Pseudocode